Host Plant Suitability of Tuta absoluta Meyrick (Lepidoptera: Gelechiidae) on Four Plant Species

 References

 Abbes, K., A. Harbi, M. Elimen, A. Hafsi, and B. Chermiti.
 2016.
-Bioassay of three solanaceous weeds as alternative hosts for the invasive tomato leafminer Tuta absoluta (Lepidoptera: Gelechiidae) and insights on their carryover potential.
+Bioassay of three solanaceous weeds as alternative hosts for the invasive tomato leaf miner Tuta absoluta (Lepidoptera: Gelechiidae) and insights on their carryover potential.
 Afr.
-Entomol., 24 (2):334-342. https://doi.org/10.4001/003.024.0334
+Entomol.
+24 (2):334-342. https://doi.org/10.4001/003.024.0334

 Abdul-Ridha, M., S.L.
 Alwan, S.M.
 Helal and K.A.
 Aziz.
 2012.
 Alternative hosts of South American tomato moth Tuta absoluta (Gelechiidae: Lepidoptera) in some tomato farms of Najaf Province.
 J. Agric.
-Sci.4: 130–137.
+Sci.
+4: 130–137.

 Awmack, C.S. and S.R.
 Leather.
 2002.
 Host plant quality and fecundity in herbivorous insects.
 Annu.
 Rev. Entomol.
 47: 817–844. https://doi.org/10.1146/annurev.ento.47.091201.145300

 Aynalem, B. 2022.
-Empirical Review of Tuta absoluta Meyrick Effect on the Tomato Production and Their Protection Attempts.
-Advances in Agriculture.
+Empirical review of Tuta absoluta Meyrick effect on the tomato production and their protection attempts.
+Adv.
+Agric.
 2022: 2595470. https://doi.org/10.1155/2022/2595470

 Bawin, T., D. Dujeu, L.D.
 Backe, F. Francis and F. J. Verheggen.
 2015.
 Ability of Tuta absoluta (Lepidoptera: Gelechiidae) to develop on alternative host plant species.
 Can.
 Entomol.
 148 (4):434-442. https://doi.org/10.4039/tce.2015.59